Find out what your brain is made of while being creative.

 You might have heard of brain cells which are called neurons, but there are other cells in the brain too.
 Neurons are special cells that communicate with each other through chemicals and electricity and are responsible for your thoughts and feelings.
 The little bumps on the neuron are points where this cell connect to others – called a synapse.
 Each neuron can connect with thousands of others, and together we have around 100 billion brain cells.
 It is mind-boggling.

 These drawings will help reveal the beauty of real cells; add colour for learning and relaxation.

-Play this: 3 minute 30 seconds introduction to brain cells with Dr Lizzie Burns who will guide you through brain cells and encourage you to get creative.
+Play this introduction to brain cells with Dr Lizzie Burns who will guide you through brain cells and encourage you to get creative.
 The film includes an additional creative activity - download photographs of real brain cells from neuroscientists and get inspired to create your own collage of cells.